 Securing Our Future, Fulfilling Our Mandate

 More than at any time since its founding, the University of Virginia is prepared to fulfill Thomas Jefferson's intention to create the "bulwark of the human mind in this hemisphere."
-It stands ready to demonstrate that a Quote: "The University takes bold measures to achieve Jefferson's vision in our time." public institution can take its place in the front rank of all universities, public and private.
+It stands ready to demonstrate that a public institution can take its place in the front rank of all universities, public and private.
 Institution-wide, it is looking at what it will need in the way of improved programs, expanded facilities, and additional resources to realize Jefferson's vision in the twenty-first century.

 At the same time, the University is taking steps to achieve greater self-sufficiency and to build an enduring foundation of support.
 With its increasing reliance on private philanthropy and other nonstate funding, the University is creating a new model for how a public institution sustains itself.
 Remaining faithful to the intentions of its founder, Mr. Jefferson's University will continue to serve the public interest, but from a position of strength upheld by a diversity of revenue sources.